savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

 ### Countries

 Countries plays an increasing role in the accessibility landscape.
 As awareness rises, the law evolves to guarantee access to technology as a fundamental human right.
 We briefly mentioned the law of some countries in [Accessibility & Ableism](A-AIE.md).
-Additionally, [this map](https://github.com/Tanaguru/Map-of-Web-Accessibility-Laws-Policies) holds current laws for many countries (despite having a strong towards western countries).
+Additionally, [this map](https://github.com/Tanaguru/Map-of-Web-Accessibility-Laws-Policies) holds current laws for many countries (despite having a strong bias towards western countries).

 ### European Union